Back to blogs

 Frequently asked questions

-What is the main holiday in India?
+What are the bank holidays in India?

-How many total holidays are there in India?
+How many total Indian holidays are there?

 Is Sunday a day off in India?